gardener/dashboard/docs/usage/connect-kubectl.md

 ```bash
 WARN The KUBECONFIG environment variable does not point to the current target of gardenctl.
 Run `gardenctl kubectl-env --help` on how to configure the KUBECONFIG environment variable accordingly
 ```
-In this case you would have to run the following command (assuming `bash` as your current shell).
+In this case you would need to run the following command (assuming `bash` as your current shell).
 For other shells, consult the [gardenctl kubectl-env --help](https://github.com/gardener/gardenctl-v2/blob/master/docs/help/gardenctl_kubectl-env.md) documentation.
 ```bash
 $ eval "$(gardenctl kubectl-env bash)"
 ```